fcfrison/Python_studies/python_studies/etl_ideas/project2/README.md

 There were no concerns related to testing, log control, exception handling or any sort of procedure that is highly recommended when deploying an application.
-The goal of this project was to understand and develop the fundamentals on ETL development.
+The goal of this project is to understand and develop the fundamentals of ETL development.

 The difference between `etl/project1` and `etl/project2` is that `project2` is a refactoring of the code presented on `project1`.
-In `project2` my intention was to encapsulate better the functions, making the whole code more readable.
+In `project2` my intention is to encapsulate better the functions, making the whole code more readable.
 I could, instead of creating a new directory, just have started a new branch in `Git`, but for the sake of clarity, i decided to create an exclusive directory.

 ## 📈 File structure and description